30 Amazing Stats and Facts From 30 Years of the WWE Royal Rumble

 We take a look at some of the most mind-blowing facts from the history of the Royal Rumble.

-This year brings us the 30th edition of the Royal Rumble.
+2017 brought us the 30th edition of the Royal Rumble.
 The match has evolved over the year’s but has always been a fan favourite.
 With 30 years, come the memories of Rumble’s past.
 From Ric Flair winning in 1992, Batista winning it in 2005 and then getting booed out of the building in 2014 to Triple H returning last year to win the WWE Championship once again, the Royal Rumble is a magical event.

 To celebrate the 30th Royal Rumble, we bring you 30 amazing stats and facts that you didn’t know about the Royal Rumble.